comjdev/gill/source/suburbs/bayswater-family.md

 ---
 suburb: Bayswater
-title: Family photos in Bayswater
+title: Family photographer in Bayswater
 subtitle: Capturing your precious moments in Bayswater with relaxed family photos
 description: Capture your Bayswater family with fun and relaxed photography.
 Family sessions are available in your home or at scenic Melbourne locations.
 layout: suburb